 Application Review Period

 Research proposal applications are reviewed throughout the academic year.
-Applicant and review deadlines for the Fall Semester 2017 are as follows:
+Applicant and review deadlines for the 2018-2019 academic year are as follows:

 Required Online Ethics Training Course

 Before making an application to the IRB, investigators must receive training on the protection of human subjects.
 All investigators who will be involved in the proposed project must complete the NIH-sponsored "Protecting Human Research Participants" training course, available free online at the National Institute of Health website.
 The course takes approximately two hours to complete.

 A Completion Certificate, made available to print (digitall and/or literally) upon completion of the course, is acceptable as documentation of training.
 Each investigator who will be involved in the project -- including Principal Investigators, Co-Investigators and Faculty Advisers of student proposals -- must be listed on the application and must submit a copy of his or her completion certificate as part of a complete application.

 The Carroll College IRB accepts certifications earned within three years of applying to the IRB.